reflectoring/reflectoring.github.io/_posts/2020-06-06-spring-boot-springdoc.md

 ![Todo API with lock](/assets/img/posts/reflect-92/todo-api-info-with-lock.png)

-Actually, the endpoints are not secured yet.
+Actually, the endpoints are not secured, yet.
 If we try to request the `/api/todos` resource, for example, **we will still be able to receive the data without authentication**:

 ![Todo API with lock unsecured](/assets/img/posts/reflect-92/todo-api-info-with-lock-unsecured.png)

 We have to implement the actual security ourselves.
-See the code in the [repository](todo_link) for the full implementation with Spring Security.
+See the code in the [repository](https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-springdoc) for the full implementation with Spring Security.

-After securing the application we can now see that we receive `401` status code if we try to access any resource under `/api/todos`.
+After securing the application we can now see that we receive a `401` status code if we try to access any resource under `/api/todos`.

 ![Todo API with lock secured 401](/assets/img/posts/reflect-92/todo-api-info-with-lock-secured-401.png)